SeedX-Inc/mars/README.md

 # mars
 Ubuntu server tool

-`.mars` folder need to be in your ubuntu home folder.
+`.mars` folder needs to be in your ubuntu home folder.
 Don't setup this via root User.

 **Additional info**

-This is how ubuntu sourcing configuration files.
+This is how should setup the ubuntu sourcing configuration files.
-Just to know about:p
+So you know about:p

 ```
 `~/.bash_profile` source from `~/.profile` source from `~/.bashrc` source from `~/.mars/aliases.bash`